 puffing up while it bakes.)
-Cover and place
+Cover and place in the freezer for

 while it bakes.)

-Preheat oven to 425 degrees F (220
+your oven to 425 degrees F (220

-larger baking sheet and bake until the crust is golden brown, about 13 - 15 minutes.
+place the tart pan on a larger baking sheet, and bake until the crust is golden brown, about 13 - 15 minutes.
 Remove from oven and place on a wire rack to cool

 Reduce the oven temperature to 350 degrees

-(177 degrees C).
+(180 degrees C).

 thoroughly combined.
-Add the lemon juice and zest and process until well blended and
+Add the lemon juice and process until well blended and

 smooth.
-Pour filling into pre baked tart shell and bake for approximately 25 - 30 minutes or until filling is set.
-Transfer tart to a wire rack to cool and then cover and refrigerate until well chilled, at least
+Pour filling into pre baked tart shell and bake for approximately 25

+minutes or until the filling is set.
+Transfer tart to a wire rack to cool to

+room temperature and then cover and refrigerate until well chilled, at least

 beat the whipping cream

-pastry bag fitted with star tip (#1M), and
+pastry bag, fitted with star tip (#1M), and

 pipe stars over the entire surface of